 Although the United Kingdom has given notice of its intention to leave the EU, we continue to be a member until Brexit actually takes place.

-We have drafted an outline letter for you to use containing the main points.
-But we would really like to encourage you to explain in your own words what it would mean to you if the EHIC system were lost and you were unable to receive dialysis free of charge when you travelled to Europe.
+We would really like to encourage you to explain in your own words what it would mean to you if the EHIC system were lost and you were unable to receive dialysis free of charge when you travelled to Europe.
 Your personal views will allow MPs to understand why this is so important.

 Please either send your note as an email or post your letter to the MP’s office .

-Please don’t forget to send me a copy at [email protected], Policy Director at Kidney Care UK, 3 The Windmills, St Mary’s Close, Turk Street, Alton GU34 1EF.
+Please send us a copy at [email protected], Policy Director at Kidney Care UK, 3 The Windmills, St Mary’s Close, Turk Street, Alton GU34 1EF.
 Thank you to everyone that has done this so far.

 Presently there are 29,000 people in the UK receiving dialysis treatment for kidney failure, and they have the right to travel freely.
 It is incredibly important that this continues, and so we are working to make policymakers, on behalf of kidney patients, and the media aware of the issue.

 On the 14 September we attended a meeting with the Brexit reciprocal healthcare team at the Department of Health and Social Care.